 Now that we know what the CBA is and how Free Agency and the NFL Salary Cap work to gauge one another, let's take a closer look at how the CBA specifically defines Free Agency.

-The player's original team maintains the Right of First Refusal and Draft Selection at the Player’s Original Draft Round (from the team with which he signs) if the team tenders an offer of one year at the same amount(s) listed above OR at least 110% of the player’s prior year’s salary -- whichever is greater.
+The player's original team maintains the Right of First Refusal and Draft Selection at the Player’s Original Draft Round (from the team with which he signs) if the team tenders an offer of one year at $1.797 million OR at least 110% of the player’s prior year’s salary -- whichever is greater.
+(Note that teams get no compensation other than the Right of First Refusal for players who were undrafted.)

 In the event a Prior Club withdraws its Qualifying Offer, the RFA immediately becomes an UFA.